Best AI PR Agencies for Fintech in 2026: Ranked by Placements, Not Promises

 Best for: Growth-stage fintech companies looking to build category presence quickly with AI-visible placements and minimal bureaucratic friction.

-6. Finn Partners
+6. Finn Partners — best for regulated fintech markets

 The Ahrefs ChatGPT citation analysis showed that 65.3% of pages cited by ChatGPT come from domains with a domain rating of 80 or above.
 A Princeton and Georgia Tech study published at SIGKDD 2024 found that adding statistics improves AI citation rates by 30 to 40%, and citing credible sources increases citation probability further.
-This evidence base points in the same direction: high-authority earned media is the primary driver of AI citation.

 | Metric | Traditional PR | AI-visible PR |